- To promote knowledge, science, and technology in Food Security and Sustainable Agriculture in the Tropics

 Crop production as a branch of agriculture is a complex business, dealing with growing crops for use as food, feed, fuel and fiber.
 It encompasses various fields and expertise, such as biology, agronomy, forestry, environment, and also covers a variety of operations throughout the year.
 Degree of crop production depends on the capacity of crop production system in adjusting to or tolerating the environmental conditions.
 In order to improve crop productivity, application of basic sciences and expertise is necessary in adjusting the crop production practices to meet the environmental conditions, combining agroforestry in land use, assessing planting time to deal with water availability, employing proper pest management, maintaining good soil and fertility conditions, and using good agricultural practices to preserve the environment in sustainable manner.
 This session will discuss on how to assess problems of the crop production under various conditions, possible topics are related to the application of crop production technologies based on the conditions of specific location to ensure the wise use of science-based production technologies.

-2. Plant Breeding and Plant Biotechnology session:
+2. Plant Breeding and Biotechnology:

 Crop productivity needs to be consistently improved in order to provide a sustainable food supply for the ever-increasing population.
 However, the efforts to increase crop production are very often faced with serious obstacles, including abiotic stresses, such as deterioration of soil conditions, high salinity, extreme temperatures, and drought; and biotic stresses, such as plant pests and diseases.
 Generating new varieties that can withstand or adjust to the obstacles through plant breeding and plant biotechnology is a promising approach.